The Secret Adventures of Jules Verne

-The Secret Adventures of Jules Verne is a Canadian science fiction television series that first aired in June 2000 on CBC Television in Canada.
-The series first ran in the United States on cable on The Sci-Fi Channel (now Syfy), and lasted for one season.
+The Secret Adventures of Jules Verne is a Canadian science fiction television series that aired on CBC in Canada from June to December 2000, lasting for one season.
 The show is a fictionalized telling of the life of French author Jules Verne, placing him into the settings of the stories he wrote such as Twenty Thousand Leagues Under the Seas and Around the World in Eighty Days.
+In the United States, the show aired on the Sci-Fi Channel, premiering in early 2001.
+The Secret Adventures of Jules Verne was the first television series to be filmed in high-definition video, which made the series expensive to produce.

 Plot

 The show features a fictionalized portrayal of French author Jules Verne (Chris Demetral), along with portrayals of the characters Jean Passepartout (Michel Courtemanche) and Phileas Fogg (Michael Praed), both originating from Verne's 1873 work Around the World in Eighty Days.
 A new character is also created for the show: Phileas Fogg's cousin Rebecca (Francesca Hunt).
 The show's premise is of a young Verne being placed into scenarios similar to those of his stories prior to his having written them.
 Many of the show's settings are portrayed via special effects and computer-generated imagery.
 Publicity for the show described its imagery as being steampunk.